 KFVS-TV was sold in 1979 to the AFLAC Broadcast Division, part of AFLAC, Inc. headquartered of Columbus, Georgia.
 While Mr. Hirsch laid the foundation for quality broadcasting, AFLAC was able to allocate the additional resources necessary to take KFVS-TV to its current dominant position.
 Under AFLAC management, the station won numerous industry awards including Emmys, Tellys, Addys, Missouri and Illinois Broadcasters' Awards, the CBS Service to Community Award, the National Association of Broadcasters' Service To Children Award, the Missouri State Teachers' Association Media Award for covering education, the prestigious IRIS Award for local children's programming, and the coveted Griffin Award for Community Service.

 In 1997, AFLAC sold their broadcast group of seven stations, including KFVS-TV, to Raycom Media, Inc. headquartered in Montgomery, Alabama.
-Currently Raycom Media owns 35 broadcast stations throughout the country.
-Being owned by a pure broadcaster company means the future for KFVS looks brighter than ever.
+Currently Raycom Media owns and operates more than 60 broadcast stations throughout the country.
+Being owned by a cutting edge content delivery company means the future for KFVS looks brighter than ever.

 Through the years and ownership changes, KFVS-TV has consistently stood for quality broadcasting at the local level.
 Most of the staff are local to the market and are integrated in their communities.
-The management at KFVS-TV and Raycom Media know that to be successful in broadcasting today means providing the best local news and weather coverage available, along with quality entertainment, 24 hours a day on-air and on digital platforms consumers use.
+The management at KFVS-TV and Raycom Media know that to be successful today means providing the best local news and weather coverage available, along with quality entertainment, 24 hours a day on-air and on digital platforms consumers use.

-KFVS-TV has been part of life in the Heartland for 45 years.
-The television industry is more competitive today than most broadcasters ever thought possible, but with loyal viewers and employees, we feel confident that we'll be entertaining and informing people for many more years to come.
+KFVS-TV has been part of life in the Heartland for nearly 65 years.
+The content delivery business is more competitive today than most broadcasters ever thought possible, but with loyal viewers and employees, we feel confident that we'll be entertaining and informing people for many more years to come.